Riley McCusker: 2025

 McCusker earned her first collegiate perfect ten on the uneven bars at the 2025 SEC Championships, sharing the uneven bars title with her Gators teammate Leanne Wong and Missouri's Mara Titarsolej.
 McCusker is the 25th Gator to score a perfect 10 in gymnastics competition.
 Florida went to finish third behind no. 2 LSU and no. 1 Oklahama.

 In the early rounds of the 2025 NCAA women's gymnastics tournament, Florida won the Tuscaloosa Regional with help from McCusker who anchored the uneven bars lineup with a 9.925.
 At the semifinals, McCusker's score of 9.8625 on uneven bars combined with Florida's lesser efforts on vault would not advance them in to the NCAA finals.

 McCusker was recognized as a 2025 WCGA Scholastic All-America Honors must have a consistent 3.5+ GPA.
 She also earned a place on the 2025 SEC Winter Academic Honor Roll with a GPA of 3.0+ or higher.

 2026

 McCusker confirmed her return to Florida for a final season on Instagram in July 2025.
+At the 2026 NCAA Championships she outright won the uneven bars title with a score of 9.9875, the highest score on any apparatus of the day.